Pierlam/Lexerow/1-App/3-Core/Lexerow.Core/_Docs/readme.md

 ```

 The script will scan each datarow present in the sheet starting by defaut from the row #2.
-Each time the cell value in column B is blank, the int value 0 is set in place.
+Each time the cell value in column B is blank, the value 0 will be set in place.
 The execution will stop automatically after the last row was processed.

 This a very basic script with few instructions to manage this standard case, but of course it's possible to create more complex scripts to manage all your specific cases.